core-infra-svcs/dashboard-api-go/client/docs/DevicesApi.md

 ## ClaimNetworkDevices

-> ClaimNetworkDevices(ctx, networkId).ClaimNetworkDevices(claimNetworkDevices).Execute()
+> InlineResponse20083 ClaimNetworkDevices(ctx, networkId).ClaimNetworkDevices(claimNetworkDevices).Execute()

 Claim devices into a network.
-(Note: for recently claimed devices, it may take a few minutes for API requsts against that device to succeed)
+(Note: for recently claimed devices, it may take a few minutes for API requests against that device to succeed)